Information for Applying to High School Options

 Once you have completed the application and clicked submit, modifications to the application will no longer be accepted.

-Students may be invited by some schools for an interview, audition, or additional assessments after March 3.
+Students may be invited by some schools for an interview, audition, or additional assessments after the application deadline.
 Not all schools conduct interviews or auditions.

 Is Transportation provided for High School Options?